The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: The critical point for the triangular and hexagonal lattices

 \item $\g_1$ and $\sigma_d(\g_2)$ do not intersect (as curves in the plane), \item $\g_1$ and $\sigma_d(\g_2)$ end at two sites (one primal and one dual) which are at distance $\sqrt3/3$ from one another. \end{itemize} When following the paths in counter-clockwise order, we can create a circuit by linking the end points of $\g_1$ and $\sigma_d(\g_2)$ by a straight line, the start points of $\sigma_d(\g_2)$ and $\g_2$, the end points of $\g_2$ and $\sigma_d(\g_1)$, and the start points of $\sigma_d(\g_1)$ and $\g_1$.
 The circuit $(\g_1,\sigma_d(\g_2), \g_2, \sigma_d(\g_1))$ surrounds a set of vertices of $\mathbb{T}$.
 Define the graph $G(\g_1,\g_2)$ with sites being site of $\mathbb{T}$ that are surrounded by the circuit $(\g_1,\sigma_d(\g_2),\g_2,\sigma_d(\g_1))$, and with edges of $\mathbb{T}$ that remain entirely inside the circuit (boundary included).

-We will need an additional technical condition, that we present now.
+We will need an additional technical condition, which we present now.
 Note that for any edge of $\sigma_d(\mathbb{T})$ there is one vertex of $\mathbb{T}$ and one vertex of $\mathbb{H}$ at distance $\sqrt 3/6$ from its midpoint.
 We assume that for any edge of $\sigma_d(\g_1)$ and $\sigma_d(\g_2)$, the associated vertex of $\mathbb{T}$ is in the interior of the domain $G(\g_1,\g_2)$ (therefore, the associated vertex of $\mathbb{H}$ is outside the domain, see white vertices in Fig~\ref{fig:triangular_symmetry}).
-This conditions is denoted Hypothesis $(\star\star)$.
+We will refer to this condition as Hypothesis $(\star\star)$.

 The \emph{mixed boundary condition} on this graph is wired on $\g_1$ (all the edges are pairwise connected), wired on $\g_2$, and free elsewhere.
 We denote the measure on $G(\g_1,\g_2)$ with parameters $(p_\mathbb{T},q)$ and mixed boundary condition by $\phi_{p_\mathbb{T},q,\g_1,\g_2}$ or more simply $\phi_{\g_1,\g_2}$.
 With these definitions, we have an equivalent of Lemma~\ref{self-duality}: